 - Automatically with an indexing queue

-- Manually from the Magento console
+- Manually from your store’s Magento Admin

-- Manually on the command-line
+- Manually on the command line

-Enable indexing to Algolia
+Enable Algolia indexing

 Section reindex with an indexing queue

-Without the indexing queue, reindexing the complete catalog is synchronous: everything has to wait until the process completes.Processing large indices synchronously may trigger PHP timeouts.
+Without the indexing queue, reindexing the complete catalog is synchronous: everything has to wait until the process completes.
+Without a queue, reindexing uses more time and resources.
+It’s also less reliable: if you update products during a reindex, Algolia may serve outdated data.Automatic indexing

 algolia:reindex:all | Not available | Reindex all entities |